 Cinema proprietor and entrepreneur, businessman, local politician

-This biography was written by Michael Moodabe and was first published in the Dictionary of New Zealand BiographyVolume 4, 1998
+This biography, written by Michael Moodabe, was first published in 1998.

 Michael Joseph Moudabber was born in Sydney, Australia, on 24 June 1895, the eldest son and fifth child of Ferris Moudabber and his wife Elizabeth Ann Akoorie.
 His parents had emigrated from Lebanon in the mid 1880s, leaving their four daughters in the care of relatives.
 They sought to make a little money with the eventual intention of returning home.
 They were unsuccessful as itinerant pedlars with horse and cart, however, and had crossed to New Zealand by 1899.
 Shortly after their arrival, at the suggestion of a member of the local Lebanese community, they changed the spelling of their name to Moodabe.
 On 16 December that year a second son, Joseph Patrick, was born in Auckland.